Kedoshim

 Leviticus 18 and 20 condemn sexual sins using several harsh terms; toevah, zimmah, chesed, tevel.
 Do these terms have specific meanings and what do they tell us about the Torah’s reason for forbidding incest?

 Only two law collections in the ancient Near East discuss bestiality: the Torah and the Hittite laws.
-How do these laws differ, and why may they have developed?
+How do these laws differ, and what motivated them?

 A fresh look at the legislation in Parashat Kedoshim: Are we reading the legal details wrong?